MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-azure-cli.md

 ## Submit a job to Azure Quantum with the Azure CLI

-These steps show how to use the Azure CLI to run a Q# application and select a target from the different providers of your Azure Quantum Workspace.
+These steps show how to use the Azure CLI to run a Q# application and select a target from the different providers of your Azure Quantum workspace.

 > [!NOTE]
 > A provider is a partner quantum service consisting of quantum